uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

   [Intercept], [-8.1713], [8.01e+06], [-1e-06], [1.000], [-1.57e+07], [1.57e+07],
 )])
 #v(1em)
+Fatality was modeled as a binary response due to the 0/1 nature of the variable.
+Logistic regression produced unstable and extreme coefficient values, particularly for borough and month indicators.
+The abnormal magnitude of coefficients and inflated confidence intervals reflect quasi-complete separation, a condition in which certain groups contain almost exclusively non-fatal outcomes.
+Under such circumstances, logistic regression attempts to push parameter values toward infinity in order to fit sparse patterns, producing unreliable predictions.
+#v(1em)
 === 3.1.5 Visualization
+Figure-based comparison of model coefficients illustrates that both the Poisson and Negative Binomial models generate coefficient estimates clustered closely around zero with limited variation.
+In contrast, the logistic model produces extreme values driven by sparsity and imbalance, reinforcing concerns regarding model validity.
+#v(1em)
 #figure(image("figures/coef_comparison.jpg", width: 80%), caption: [Coefficient comparison])

-=== 3.1.6 Disccusion the Limitation of Data for Preliminary Regression Model In this study, we selected Poisson, Negative Binomial, and Logit models based on the following considerations.
-First, the dataset contains a substantial number of zeros, resulting in pronounced sparsity.
-Second, although the injury variable takes non-zero values, the fatality variable appears only as 0 or 1 throughout the dataset.
-Given these characteristics, we employ a Poisson regression to describe the relationship between injury counts and the relevant covariates.
-To address the rarity of fatality events—which may induce over-dispersion—we further introduce a Negative Binomial model[8], thereby relaxing the restrictive assumption that the variance must equal the mean.
-[9]In addition, because fatality is inherently a binary outcome, it naturally aligns with a logit regression, allowing us to model the occurrence of a fatal event directly as a 0/1 response.
-The purpose of this set of preliminary regressions is to diagnose the sparsity and information content of the data, which in turn guides the selection of our downstream modeling tasks.
-Based on these diagnostic results, our subsequent experiments place greater emphasis on classification, as it is better suited to the underlying data structure.
 #v(1em)
+=== 3.1.6 Disccusion the Limitation of Data for Preliminary Regression Model Poisson, Negative Binomial, and logistic regression models were selected based on the statistical characteristics of the dataset.
+The incident data contain a substantial number of zero values, which introduces pronounced sparsity.
+Although the injury variable includes non-zero counts, the fatality variable appears exclusively as 0 or 1 throughout the dataset, indicating a rare-event structure.
+Under these conditions, Poisson regression is appropriate for modeling relationships between covariates and injury counts.
+To address over-dispersion associated with rare fatality events, the Negative Binomial model [8][9] relaxes the restrictive assumption that the variance must equal the mean.
+Additionally, because fatality is inherently binary, logistic regression provides a direct approach for modeling the probability of fatal events as a 0/1 response.
+The primary purpose of these preliminary regressions is to evaluate data sparsity and information content to guide subsequent methodological decisions and to determine a modeling direction suited to the underlying structure.
+#v(1em)
 Poisson Model
 #v(1em)
-In Fig.10, we observed that the significance levels of several parameters—such as the borough dummy variables, meteorological indicators, and the HVI—are generally weak.
-Some coefficients even exhibit numerical irregularities, for example, in Staten Island, accompanied by notably wide confidence intervals.
-Although correlation mapping suggests strong pairwise correlations, these signals must be interpreted with caution due to several limitations.
-First, the correlation map is inherently dominated by linear relationships.
-Second, the model does not capture how the variables depend on one another.
-For example, the HVI has a strong correlation with the outcome, but it is also very tightly linked to the borough variable.
-This suggests that the apparent effect of the HVI is mostly reflecting borough-specific patterns rather than the index itself.
-Because of this, it is not surprising that many predictors fail to reach statistical significance in the Poisson or other count-based models.
-The limited number of observations from Staten Island also adds to the overdispersion problem, which in turn makes the coefficient estimates less stable.
-As a result, when adopting Poisson or other count-distribution models, it is not surprising that many predictors are not statistically significant.
-In addition, the sparsity of observations from Staten Island directly contributes to overdispersion, further affecting coefficient stability.
+Figure 10 illustrates that the significance levels of most predictors, including borough indicators, meteorological variables, and the Heat Vulnerability Index (HVI), are weak.
+Coefficient estimates demonstrate instability and wide confidence intervals, especially for Staten Island, which contributes very few observations.
+Although earlier correlation mapping indicated strong pairwise associations, these correlations rely solely on linear relationships and do not account for interdependencies among variables.
+For example, HVI correlates strongly with outcome variables but is also closely aligned with borough classification, suggesting that its apparent predictive strength may primarily reflect geographic clustering.
+Consequently, it is expected that multiple predictors fail to achieve statistical significance in Poisson and other count-based regression models.
+Sparse observations from Staten Island also intensify over-dispersion and reduce coefficient stability, limiting the interpretability and reliability of the model results.
 #v(1em)
 Negative Binomial Model
 #v(1em)
-In Fig.11, although the Negative Binomial model is, in principle, more suitable for handling sparsity, the results still appear unreasonable.
-The intercept is much larger than expected, and both the z-values and p-values show little statistical significance.
-Staten Island, as noted earlier, remains the main source of sparsity-related distortion.
-Even with the relaxed variance assumption, the model does not gain meaningful explanatory power or demonstrate real learning capability.
-In short, the combination of extremely rare events and an imbalanced, irregular data structure prevents the Negative Binomial model from fitting the outcome in any convincing way.
+Figure 11 demonstrates that the Negative Binomial model, although theoretically more suitable for sparse data, produces results with little inferential validity.
+The intercept is excessively large, and neither z-values nor p-values indicate meaningful statistical significance.
+Sparsity in borough-level fatality records continues to distort model behavior, preventing meaningful learning despite relaxed variance assumptions.
 #v(1em)
 Three Model Comparison
 #v(1em)
-In Fig.12, for both the Poisson and Negative Binomial models, most coefficients cluster tightly around zero with very limited variation.
-In contrast, the Logit model produces several abnormal coefficients, especially for borough indicators with sparse observations and for certain months.
-The magnitudes are far beyond those in the other two models (particularly when compared to the Negative Binomial), implying that fatality behaves even less predictably under the logit specification.
+Figure 12 compares coefficients across the three models.
+In both the Poisson and Negative Binomial models, coefficients cluster near zero.
+In contrast, the logistic model exhibits extreme coefficient magnitudes, particularly for borough variables with very limited fatality observations.
+This outcome is characteristic of quasi-complete separation, a condition in which particular borough–month combinations contain almost exclusively nonfatal outcomes.
+Under such conditions, logistic regression drives coefficients toward infinity in an attempt to discriminate between nearly homogeneous groups.
+This behavior indicates that fatality prediction functions more appropriately as a rare-event classification task rather than a count-based regression problem.

 This kind of “coefficient blow-up” in the Logit model usually signals quasi-complete separation: within specific borough–month combinations, fatal events either almost never occur or never occur at all.
 In our case, it is mostly the “almost never” situation.
 When that happens, logistic regression tends to push the associated coefficients toward ±∞ in an attempt to fit those extreme patterns.
 This indicates that fatality as a 0/1 outcome suffers from even stronger sparsity and imbalance than when treated as a count, reinforcing the idea that fatal events resemble a rare-event classification problem rather than a conventional regression target.
 #v(1em)
 Summary
 #v(1em)
-Taken together, the sparsity and irregular structure of our data make standard regression models unsuitable unless additional, more informative predictors are introduced—such as the new parameters incorporated in Section 7.
+Taken together, the sparsity and irregular structure of the data make standard regression models unsuitable unless additional, more informative predictors are introduced—such as the new parameters incorporated in Section 7.
 #v(2em)
 == 3.2 K-Means Classification Models Methodology
 #v(1em)
 === 3.2.1 Data Preparation and Cleaning

-To create this model, four features from the dataset were implemented (longitude, latitude, number of injuries, and boroughs).
-This dataset will analyze four out of the five boroughs which are Manhattan, Brooklyn, Queens, & Bronx.
-The fifth borough, Staten Island, will be excluded from the data set due to its lack of available data.
+The K-means clustering analysis utilized four primary features from the dataset: longitude, latitude, number of injuries, and borough classification.
+The clustering procedure focused on four boroughs: Manhattan, Brooklyn, Queens, and the Bronx.
+Staten Island was excluded from the analysis because the available incident records were extremely limited, resulting in high sparsity that prevented reliable pattern identification.

-For easier visualization and to prevent data overlap, longitude and latitude were rounded to three significant figures.
-Since the injury values often return as 0 or 1 within the dataset, they were grouped by the rounded longitude and latitude location and then summed for further data cleaning before plotting.
-The data was then grouped into boroughs and then plotted all together in one plot.

-The dataset would then be implemented into Julia and then these variables would be separated out to create the plots.

 #v(1em)
+To support spatial visualization and reduce coordinate noise, longitude and latitude values were rounded to three significant digits.
+Because injury counts frequently appeared as 0 or 1, values were aggregated by matched coordinate locations to consolidate observations representing nearby incident points.
+The cleaned dataset was then grouped by borough and combined into a unified file for plotting and cluster evaluation.
+#v(1em)
+After preprocessing, the data were imported into Julia, and the selected variables were separated and formatted for clustering and spatial visualization.
+This preparation enabled borough-level comparison and supported the identification of geographically concentrated injury patterns.
+#v(1em)
 === 3.2.2 Model Architecture

-The architecture for this model is simple with the features being the four independent variables along with the specific city locations, which is an output of this dataset.
-Note that the names of the cities were not a part of the dataset but can mainly be derived from approximating or interpolating the locations from the longitude and latitude.
+The K-means model architecture utilized four independent variables: longitude, latitude, number of injuries, and borough identification.
+These features represent spatial and contextual attributes necessary to form geographically meaningful clusters.
+City and neighborhood locations were not included directly within the dataset but were inferred based on interpolated coordinate values from longitude and latitude.
+This process enabled estimation of the highest concentration of incidents at the sub-borough level.

 *Input Selections*: Longitude, latitude, injuries, and boroughs